hvidy/halophot/README.md

 We believe this is of practical use for Kepler targets brighter than  Kp ~ 6.

+## Basic usage

+First install with python setup.py install --user (or whichever other approach you prefer), and add the appropriate paths to your PYTHONPATH.
+Call halophot either as a library of functions (/src/halo_tools.py) or from the command line as, e.g.

+halo ktwo200007768-c04_lpd-targ.fits --data-dir /path/to/data/directory/ --name Atlas -c 4 --do-plot -sub 8

+where --sub is the subsampling parameter you would like to use (for science, use 1; for quick tests, it can be useful to run faster with subsampling) and -c is the campaign.

+## License

 We invite anyone interested to use and modify this code under a GPL v3 license.